fzi-forschungszentrum-informatik/Lanelet2/lanelet2_core/doc/LaneletPrimitives.md

 ![Area](images/area.png)

-An Area has similar properties like a Lanelet, but instead of representing *directed* traffic from entry to exit, an area represents *undirected* traffic within its surface.
-An Area can have multiple entry and exit points.
+An area has similar properties like a lanelet, but instead of representing *directed* traffic from entry to exit, an area represents *undirected* traffic within its surface.
+An area can have multiple entry and exit points.
 A typical example of an area would be squares that are used by pedestrians or parking lots and emergency lanes for vehicles.
 Similar to lanelets, traffic rules must not change on the areas.

-Geometrically, an Area is represented by an ordered list of linestrings that together form the shape of the area in *clockwise* orientation.
-Areas must share exactly one linestring with an other area to be considered adajacent.
-For lanelets they either have to share one Linestring (when the lanelet is parallel to the area) or the endpoints of the lanelet are also the endpoints of one of the linestrings of the area (when the lanelet leads into the area).
-The area of an Area must not be zero and the bounds must not self-intersect.
+Geometrically, an area is represented by an ordered list of linestrings that together form the shape of the area in *clockwise* orientation.
+Areas must share exactly one linestring with another area to be considered adajacent.
+For lanelets they either have to share one linestring (when the lanelet is parallel to the area) or the endpoints of the lanelet are also the endpoints of one of the linestrings of the area (when the lanelet leads into the area).
+The actual area value of a area must not be zero and the bounds must not self-intersect.

 The type of the shared boundary determines whether it is possible to *pass* from/to an area.

 Areas can also have *holes*, i.e. parts of the area that are not acessible.
-It is not allowed that another Lanelet/area is within the hole of a bigger area.
-In this case, the "outer" area has to be split in two along the hole.
+It is not allowed that another lanelet or area is within the hole of a bigger area.
+In this case, the "outer" area has to be split in two parts along the hole.
 Holes are represented similar to the outer bound: each by an ordered list of linestrings that together form the shape of the hole.
 The points must be in *counter-clockwise* order.

-Tags that are applicable to lanelets also apply to Areas (where it makes sense).
+Tags that are applicable to lanelets also apply to areas (where it makes sense).
 See [here](LaneletAndAreaTagging.md) for more.

-Similarly to lanelets, Areas can refer to regulatory elements.
-Also, it must be possible to determine the pupose of the Area as well as by which participants it is usable.
+Similarly to lanelets, areas can refer to regulatory elements.
+Furthermore, it must be possible to determine the purpose of the area as well as by which participants it is usable.

 ## Regulatory Elements

 ![Regulatory element](images/regulatory_element.png)

 Regulatory elements are a generic way to express traffic rules.
-They are referenced by lanelets or Areas for which they apply.
+They are referenced by lanelets or areas for which they apply.

-In general, Regulatory elements consist of tags that generally express the type of the rule (i.e. a *traffic light* regulatory element) and specific information about the observable things that have a certain *role* for this rule (e.g. the traffic light itself and the stop line).
+In general, regulatory elements consist of tags that generally express the type of the rule (i.e. a *traffic light* regulatory element) and specific information about the observable things that have a certain *role* for this rule (e.g. the traffic light itself and the stop line).
 Other types of regulatory elements are *right of way* and *traffic sign* regulatory elements.
-The list ist not closed at all, it is up to you to plug in more regulatory elements when necessary.
+The list is not closed at all, it is up to you to plug in more regulatory elements when necessary.

 For more information how to tag the build-in regulatory elements, please read on [here](RegulatoryElementTagging.md).